wilsonify/wilsonify.github.io/content/recipes/TORTILLA SOUP211.md

 Stir everything up and let that all gently simmer together until the tortillas get nice and soft,

 about 10 minutes.
-Now turn off the heat and grab your immersion blender and pulverize that
+Now turn off the heat and grab your immersion blender and pulverize

-bastard until it’s nice and smooth.
+until it’s nice and smooth.
 If you don’t have an immersion blender, you can throw this

 all in your regular blender in batches too.
 Your call.
 Taste and add more of whatever you think